DK-Hostmaster/DKHM-RFC-CLID/README.md

 The same scheme will be implemented in RP and the end-user self-service portal (SB) the data presentation is consistent across portals.

-The public facing interface is exprected to present the registrar relation aswell.
+The public facing interface is expected to present the registrar relation as well.
 Meaning that the information on registrar relation will be made available:

 - in WHOIS
 - on www.dk-hostmaster.dk